janmayjp/janmayjp/README.md

 ## Hi there 👋

+I'm a Software Developer, Graphic Designer and tech enthusiast passionate about computers, technology and learning new things!

 <!--
 **janmayjp/janmayjp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.